rakeshcsit/pdi-health/README.md

 make sure authenticated before using the site

 make sure roles are enforced for everything and the logic is centralized and for views

+upon login let user update their password and credentials like email

+show notes that patient has on patients page (date and who made it that links to the note)

 # finished: